New radio system in QCA will improve first responder communication

 The old system was being leased from Racom and the SECC was paying fees each month for every radio that operates on that system.

 Now that they'll own the new system, a lot of the avenues they had to go through to receive improvements will be in their control.
 "It allows us to control our destiny a little bit more moving forward," Donovan says, "Our system will be inter-operable with other communities.
-It'll be inter-operable with the state system in Illinois and in Iowa".
+It'll be inter-operable with the state system in Illinois and in Iowa."

 Donovan really wants to emphasize the collaborative effort that it took to bring this new system together "there's so many people that just stepped up and recognized that this could be a wonderful thing for our community.
 So I just want to recognize that and have the community know that the folks that they elect to represent them are certainly doing their job.
 At least with respect to this project," said Donovan.